crxjs/chrome-extension-tools/README.md

 everything it needs: manifest, scripts, and assets (images, css, etc...).

-Install it in Chrome to test drive your extension! 🚗
+Load it in Chrome `chrome://extensions/` to test drive your extension! 🚗

 ## Features <a name = "features"></a>